jrmansel/guardsmen-generator/README.md

 Notes:
 The ultimate fate for guardsmen is to end up in one of two places: the graveyard or the alumni.
 The graveyard stores all of the guardsmen killed so far.
 Alumni stores the guardsmen who left the regiment for other reasons, including: being invalided by an injury, being awarded an officer commission etc.

 The 'definitely dead' parameter is used to represent the number of guardsmen who are unequivocally slain.
-Given the destructiveness of weapons in 40k it is tempting to treat all casualties this way, but doing misses the point of the tool: to help create an interesting story of camaraderie.
+Given the destructiveness of weapons in 40k it is tempting to treat all casualties this way, but doing so misses the point of the tool: to help create an interesting story of camaraderie.
 Keep in mind that humans are extremely weak relative to other combatants in the 40k universe.
 Even minor wounds (ricochets, glancing hits, single gunshot wounds, shrapnel from nearby blasts) are likely to put a guardsmen out of action.
 Therefore, while guardsmen are more likely to be killed in battle, they are also more likely to be wounded.
-It is recommended that the 'definitely dead' parameter be reserved for situations where an 'all-wounded' casualty result word be contradictory.
+It is recommended that the 'definitely dead' parameter be reserved for situations where a 'wounded' casualty result word be contradictory.
 For instance, summary executions or the Fire On My Position stratagem.
 It may also be appropriate to represent a certain amount of overkill such as being hit with titan-grade weapons.

 Slightly less than 50% of the casualties specified by the 'casualties' parameter will be killed, the others are wounded.
 The percentage is 'slightly' less than 50% because certain traits (e.g. Die hard) can turn a lethal result into just a wound.
 Friends of the character can also attempt to intervene and save the character.
 In short, characters with many friends and a high skill-to-flaw ratio are less likely to be killed in battle.